 Shibboleth is maintained by the Internet2 Middleware Initiative, and as such their website provides a central location for downloads and documentation.
 Currently, they provide Shibboleth Service Provider 2.1 in binary form for all major operating systems, as well as providing source code.
 For further information on installing and setting up the Shibboleth Service Provider, please consult Internet2’s support documentation.

-Once Shibboleth is set up on your system, integration with your PKP application requires editing the
+Once Shibboleth is set up on your system, integration with your PKP application requires the use of the Shibboleth plugin from the Plugin Gallery.
+After enabling this plugin, visit the plugin’s Settings page for instructions on configuration.

 A major component of OxS is a consistent record of user activity, especially in respect to submissions and editing.
 If user records are stored outside of OxS, there is no guarantee that the record will stick around or stay consistent, causing problems with OxS.
 Thus, LDAP credentials won’t work unless there is a matching user in OxS.